CF Warrior – Aveline

 Through our recent grant round, we have uncovered incredible Australian research that has the potential to transform cystic fibrosis treatment globally.
 Professor Marc Pellegrini’s Burkolderia Cepacia and A/Professor Sarah Vreugde’s Non-Tuberculous research projects will explore treatments that will significantly extend the life expectancy of people with cystic fibrosis by targeting infections known to reduce the length and quality of life with cystic fibrosis.

 Aveline had her first bronchoscopy under a general anesthetic recently and thankfully it came back clear of any deadly bacteria.
-Jenny spoke of her relief and described the result as a wonderful Christmas present.
+Jenny spoke of her relief and described the result as a wonderful gift.
 She knows however, this may not always be the case.

 Like Aveline, people with cystic fibrosis have a higher risk of developing infections, even if they are taking drugs like Orkambi or Trikafta.
 And for those who have a long-term, ongoing infection, Orkambi and Trikafta won’t make it disappear.